Healthy Homes Assessment Te Mata

 Draught Stopping Te Mata

-Draughts can lead to less temperature in houses.
-A draughty house will cost more to heat, resulting in wasted energy and resulting in higher bills.
+Draughts can lead to less temperature in households.
+A cold home will cost more to heat, which completed jobs in wasting energy and increased bills.

-There is no require to block holes or gaps in the building.
-For instance, small gaps around windows and doors could be required to allow for the movement of the building when the household warms and cools in order to let them be closed and opened rather than sticking.
-We will examine all doors and windows as part of your Healthy Homes assessment of your rental property.
+You don’t require to block gaps or holes in the building.
+For instance, small gaps around doors and windows might be necessary to allow for movement of the structure as the household warms and cools so that they can still be closed and opened rather instead of being stuck.
+We will inspect every window and door in the Healthy Homes assessment of your rental property.

 draught stopping building inspections